fniessink/toisto/docs/software.md

 ### Grammatical person

-When concepts, usually verbs and pronouns, have different persons, these are represented in the JSON as mappings with `first person`, `second person`, and `third person`.
+When concepts, usually verbs and pronouns, have different persons, these are represented in the JSON as mappings with `first person`, `second person`, and `third person` as keys.

 The format of the JSON files is as follows: